This Is My Affair: Plot

 When Batiste learns that Lil loves Joe and is convinced that he is a bank robber himself, Batiste invites Joe to join the gang.
 Later, though, Lil tries to talk Joe into running away with her.
 He agrees, even writing a letter of resignation addressed to McKinley, but changes his mind.
 He has yet to learn the identity of the mastermind behind the whole thing.
 As a result, however, Lil breaks up with him.

 Joe notifies the President about the next robbery, hoping that when they are caught, he can find out the boss's name.
 Batiste is killed and Jock wounded when they put up a fight.

 In prison, Joe works on Jock, finally getting him to reveal that the Bank Examiner is the mastermind.
 However, McKinley is shot before getting Joe's letter.
 Nobody believes Joe's story, and both he and Jock are sentenced to death.

 When Lil visits him, he confesses everything and begs her to go to see Admiral George Dewey.
-Embittered that he lied to her and got her stepbrother killed, Lil refuses, but as the executions near, she rushes to George.
-Together, they go to see the new President, Theodore Roosevelt.
+Embittered that he lied to her and got her stepbrother killed, Lil refuses, but as the executions near, she rushes to Dewey.
+Together, they go to see the new president, Theodore Roosevelt.
 He does not believe her until an official finally remembers McKinley instructing him to read a secret paper in the event of a letter being received with a certain symbol on it and him being unavailable.
 Convinced, Roosevelt telephones just after Jock's execution and before Joe's.
 Afterward, Joe and Lil are reunited.